 Kerry Contini is a partner in the Firm's international trade practice in Washington, DC, advising companies on export controls, sanctions, and supply chain compliance.
 She has been with Baker McKenzie since she was a summer associate in 2005.
 She started as an associate in 2006.

+Kerry has been ranked in the Up and Coming category for Export Controls & Trade Sanctions by Chambers USA, with clients highlighting that "her advice and solutions are business-focused" and that she is "very practical and easy to work with."
 Kerry has been recognized as a “standout” member of Baker McKenzie’s international trade team by Legal 500.
 Legal 500 reported a client as stating that, “Kerry is thoughtful, practical, efficient, and has really invested in getting to know our business and our team.”

 Kerry has written on export controls and trade sanctions issues for a number of publications, including WorldECR, The Export Practitioner, and Ethisphere.
 She has presented on pandemic-related supply chain issues to the US International Trade Commission.
 Kerry has been quoted in a number of publications, including Global Investigations Review and Asian Legal Business.
 She is an editor of the Firm’s Global Supply Chain Compliance blog and is a regular contributor to that blog as well as the Firm’s Sanctions & Export Controls Update blog.
 Kerry is a co-chair of the Export Controls and Sanctions Section of the Association of Women in International Trade.